SteffenReith/J1Sc/README.md

 ![Nexys4DDRJtag](./doc/xilinx/Nexys4DDRJtag.jpg)

-Be warned: The jtag interface currently does not use correct clock domain crossing into the CPU core.
-So don't rely on a correct function!
-This will be fixed in the next version.
+The JTAG-implementation is at a very early state.
+Hence, I suggest that you don't rely on a correct function!
+This will be fixed in the future.
-Note that the jtag-support is tested on a Nexys4DDR only, but in principle, it should work for the IcoBoard and the iCEBreaker too!
+Note that the JTAG-support is tested on a Nexys4DDR (and the simulation) only, but in principle, it should work for the IcoBoard and the iCEBreaker too!
+In the case that you use the JTAG on the IcoBoard or the Icebreaker: Please send an email and the needed patches!